eag1ex/angular-bigtime/README.md

 Getty Images is a well known payed service for buying best images you can find, search for all size/type/shape  with custom filters.

 #### OMBD API Movie DB
-OMBD Is a movie data base where you can search for all generes and type: movie/tv series, and by `imdbID`
+OMBD Is a movie data base where you can search for all generes and type: movie/tv series, and by `imdbID` << from imDB database.

+#### PunkAPI
+PunkAPI is a fake beer product search API, good for all kinds of testing.

 ##### INSTALL NEW Angular 6 CLI, and install angular-picky-bigtime!